Muhamil/INIT/README.md

 # INIT

-# This simple program is an implementation of command
+This simple program is an implementation of command
-# Using Click for command
+1. Using Click for command
-# using socket to get IP address
+2. Using socket to get IP address